openstack/swift/doc/source/overview_ring.rst

 support the gradual changing of replica counts, the ring is able to have a real number of replicas.

-When the number of replicas is not an integer, then the last element of _replica2part2dev_id will have a length that is less than the partition count for the ring.
+When the number of replicas is not an integer, the last element of ``_replica2part2dev_id`` will have a length that is less than the partition count for the ring.
 This means that some partitions will have more replicas than others.
-For example, if a ring has 3.25 replicas, then 25% of its partitions will have four replicas, while the remaining 75% will have just three.
+For example, if a ring has ``3.25`` replicas, then 25% of its partitions will have four replicas, while the remaining 75% will have just three.

 .. _ring_dispersion: